RyWhal/TypeWryter/README.md

 # TypeWryter
 TypeWryter is a terminal application designed for distraction free writing.
 It doesn't allow any fancy editing.
-You can write and you can backspace, thats it, preventing the urge to go back and edit.
-Files save once and minute and on escape.
+You can write and you can backspace, thats it; preventing the urge to go back and edit.
+Files save on every carriage return.

+This code is a heavily modified version of [zerowriter](https://github.com/zerowriter/zerowriter1/tree/main) since they had a very good head start on developing this sort of project.
+Their project is awesome, but is a little different and will have a somewhat different featureset.

 ## Getting Started
 1. Set up Raspberry Pi with Waveshare 4.1in epaper display - [More info available on Waveshare's Website](https://www.waveshare.com/wiki/4.2inch_e-Paper_Module_(B)_Manual#Overview)